 This show aired on August 27th at the State Fair, in St. Paul.

-Anonymous asked: How can I contact you to ask about suggesting guests for Reflections of New Minnesotans?
+Anonymous said: How can I contact you to ask about suggesting guests for Reflections of New Minnesotans?

 Hey, my email is nekessa [at] gmail [dot] com .
 Cheers